 The biggest advantage of a folding treadmill is obviously that it saves space.
 Apart from that, it’s usually quite a bit easier to transport if you do need to move it, whether that’s from one room to another or into a new house.

 It’s also easier to clean around them, or simply move them out of the way when you need to.
-If you’re getting guests, fold it up and store it away.
+If you’re having guests, fold it up and store it away.
 If you need to extra space for yoga, fold and move it to one side.

 What are the disadvantages of a fold up treadmill?